slavaGanzin/await/README.md

 # runs list of commands and waits for their termination

 OPTIONS:
   --help		#print this help
   --stdout -o		#print stdout of commands
-  --silent -V	#do not print spinners and commands --fail -f	#waiting commands to fail
+  --no-stderr -E	#surpress stderr of commands by adding 2>/dev/null to commands --silent -V		#do not print spinners and commands --fail -f		#waiting commands to fail
   --status -s		#expected status [default: 0]
   --any -a		#terminate if any of command return expected status --change -c		#waiting for stdout to change and ignore status codes --exec -e		#run some shell command on success;
   --interval -i		#milliseconds between one round of commands [default: 200] --forever -F		#do not exit ever
   --service -S		#create systemd user service with same parameters and activate it --version -v		#print the version of await --autocomplete-fish	#output fish shell autocomplete script --autocomplete-bash	#output bash shell autocomplete script --autocomplete-zsh	#output zsh shell autocomplete script